 This collective release is the second such release by the IEA in response to the situation in Ukraine, following the collective release in March.
 This measure is an expression of solidarity and determination by the IEA member countries and sends a strong message to the market.
 Japan welcomes the significant agreement reached by the IEA member countries to double the amount of the previous collective release of petroleum reserves.

 Japan will promptly make concrete preparations to release approximately 15 million barrels over the next six months to ensure that this collective release will be effective.
 The amount will be the second-largest amount after the amount of the U.S. (approximately 60 million barrels).

 The stability of the energy market, including the crude oil market, is crucial for the stability of the world economy and that of Japan.
-In order to continue to contribute to securing stable energy supplies by responding to the sharp rise in energy prices that has been continuing since last year and the risk of further instability in the energy market following the recent invasion of Ukraine by Russia, Japan will continue to contribute to securing stable energy supplies by encouraging oil-producing countries to increase crude oil production, and by utilizing relevant international organizations such as the IEA, as well as the frameworks of the G7 and G20.
-In addition, Japan will correspond actively in cooperation with the U.S. and other major oil-consuming countries.
+Japan will continue to correspond actively to securing stable global energy supplies and that of Japan by encouraging oil-producing countries to increase crude oil production and by utilizing relevant international organizations such as the IEA, as well as the frameworks of the G7 and G20, in cooperation with the U.S. and other major oil-consuming countries.